zammad/zammad-admin-documentation/system/integrations/gitlab.rst

    .. hint::

-      The default endpoint for hosted Gitlab is ``https://gitlab.com/api/graphql``.
-If you're hosting your own Gitlab instance, just replace ``gitlab.com`` with the FQDN or your installation.
+      The default endpoint for hosted GitLab is ``https://gitlab.com/api/graphql``.
+If you're hosting your own GitLab instance, just replace ``gitlab.com`` with the FQDN or your installation.

 Apart from that, you only have to submit your API-Token.